jrotieno/veclab.github.io/pages/patrick-munywoki.md

 <div class = "small-8 columns" >
 <h6>Patrick Munywoki (BSc,MSc,PhD)</h6>
 <p class="text-justify">
 I am a post-doctoral research scientist at <a href="http://www.kemri-wellcome.org" target="blank">KEMRI-Wellcome Trust Research Programme (KWTRP)</a>, in Kilifi, Kenya.
 I joined the programme as a project assistant in November 2005 after completion of a BSc (Nursing Sciences) Degree in Moi University.
 My main roles were to support inpatient surveillance of respiratory syncytial virus (RSV).
-Since then I has been involved in a broad range of research activities, including the development of new research protocols and expansion of the inpatient surveillance to include other respiratory pathogens.
+Since then I have been involved in a broad range of research activities, including the development of new research protocols and expansion of the inpatient surveillance to include other respiratory pathogens.
 </p>

 <p class="text-justify">